Safe Outsourcing and Security Measures

 What is outsourcing?

-Offshoring involves moving parts of the business to countries with lower labour costs, such as India, Vietnam, Sri Lanka or the Philippines.
-India is particularly prominent for its high IT and software development expertise level, English-speaking, well-trained workforce, and cost efficiency.
-However, this can pose some challenges related to cultural differences and time zones.
+• Offshoring involves moving some parts of the business to or tasks to countries with lower labour costs, such as India, Vietnam, Sri Lanka or the Philippines.
+India is particularly prominent for its high IT and software development expertise, English-speaking, well-trained workforce, and cost efficiency.
+However, cultural differences and different time zones can cause some challenges.

-Blended outsourcing combines local resources with offshore capabilities.
-This can balance cost efficiency and local expertise, particularly beneficial for projects requiring in-depth local knowledge and large-scale budget efficiency.
+• Blended outsourcing combines local resources with offshore capabilities.
+This approach can create a balance between cost efficiency and regional expertise, and is typically beneficial for projects that require in-depth local knowledge and large-scale budget efficiency.

 Benefits of outsourcing